Contact (law): England and Wales

 Under s11, the court must attempt to avoid delay in making an Order.
 The court will only make contact orders for children over sixteen years old in exceptional circumstances.
 Contact can either be direct e.g. face-to-face meetings with a person or indirect e.g. by letter, video, exchange of greeting cards etc. Some orders will be very specific as to times, dates and arrangements for contact, other orders will be more open with detailed arrangements to be made between the parties by agreement.
 These orders are not just obtained by parents for contact with their children, there can also be orders for contact between siblings or the child and wider family members.
 Sometimes the order will give directions that the contact is to be supervised by a third person.
 The order may also only be for a specific period or contain provisions which operate for a specific period.
 These are Orders of the court and a failure to comply can be a contempt of court with serious consequences.

 Contact represents a change in fundamental concept to disputes involving the upbringing of children.
-Prior to The Children Act 1989 in the jurisdiction of England & Wales [and in Scotland in the Children (Scotland) Act 1995], an adult was usually granted 'access to' a child; now a child is to be allowed 'contact with an adult' [or stepbrother/sister].
+Prior to the passage of the Children Act 1989 in the jurisdiction of England and Wales [and in Scotland in the Children (Scotland) Act 1995], an adult was usually granted 'access to' a child; now a child is to be allowed 'contact with an adult' [or stepbrother/sister].
 Sixteen years after the Children Act 1989 became law, judges and the media in England still on occasion refer to 'custody and access' instead of 'residence and contact', and some judges are making orders such as 'father to have contact with the child' contrary to 'the child be allowed contact with father' as it argued by certain legal establishments the difference is minimal and in nomenclature only.
-The law is quiet clear that 'a residence order' undoubtedly gives additional rights to the residential parent, and does diminish the parental responsibility of the non-residential parent, in various ways. [b Hoggett].
+The law is quiet clear that 'a residence order' undoubtedly gives additional rights to the residential parent, and does diminish the parental responsibility of the non-residential parent, in various ways.
 Therefore, custody and residence, or contact and access can be in some circumstances be interchangeable concepts in family law.
 The argument that 'winner no longer takes all' in contact/residence access/custody disputes does not hold water.

+In October 2025, the UK Government announced its intention to pass legislation removing the legal presumption that children's best interests are served by them having contact with their parents.